wanderingstan/LinkedIn-to-Anki/README.md

 [Anki](https://apps.ankiweb.net/) is an amazing program for remembering things.
 This script converts your LinkedIn contacts into Anki "cards" that can be learned.

+So far only tested on Chrome.
+Feedback appreciated.

 1. Go to https://www.linkedin.com/mynetwork/invite-connect/connections/
 2. Press Command+Option-J to open console.
 (Ctrl-Alt-J on Windows)
 3. Click in text entry at bottom